RenataK/Full-Stack-REST-API/README.md

  Used `npx create-react-app client` to create React project in a folder named client.Copied the REST API Express application from unit 9 project into the api folder.Installed dependencies for api folder with `npm install`
  Added CORS support to the REST API with `npm install cors`

+ imported styles into index.js as well as moved the styles folder into the src folder